sergey-shandar/public/articles/my_javascript_set_of_best_practices.md

 Use functional programming and pure functions as much as possible.
 For example:

-- Don't use direct I/O. Direct I/O is the main source of side effects.
+- Don't use direct I/O. Direct I/O is the primary source of side effects.
 You can use dependency injection.
 Instead of writing to a file directly, use a passed function that should write to a file.
-It will allow you to test your code much easier.
+It will allow you to test your code much more effortlessly.
 - Avoid mutability or try to localize data mutations.
 - Use arrow functions and currying instead of multiple parameters.